romshark/Go-1-2-Proposal---Immutability/README.md

 - It must ensure the internal slice **cannot be mutated** from the outside!
 - It must ensure, that the receiver **is not mutated** in any way!

-Our current approach would be copying, because there's no other way to ensure immutability.
+Our current approach would be copying because there's no other way to ensure immutability.
 ```go
 /* WITHOUT IMMUTABILITY */